 Co-sponsorship requests are made through the Pace Center’s Co-sponsorship Request Form.
 All requests are required to include:

-- Your name or your group's name and affiliation with the University and a brief description of your mission and purpose
+- Your name and affiliation with the University and a brief description of your mission and purpose

 - A description of the co-sponsorship event, activity, or project, including how it aligned with service and civic engagement.

 - If funding support is requested, you are asked to provide specific information, including the amount requested, a University chartstring, and a budget narrative that provides a rough breakdown of costs, specifically denoting what the Pace Center funds will cover.

 - If promotional support is requested, you are asked to be specific in your request.